savoirfairelinux/building-inclusive-open-source-software/docs/readme.md

 ## Contributing

-If at any point through your reading of the content, you find some mistakes or missing information, **please let us know** by opening an issue or a pull request.
+If at any point through your reading, you find some mistakes or missing information, **please let us know** by opening an issue or a pull request.
 We will be happy to review it and incorporate it to the project.
 We will also be happy to receive any new module you would like to write.

 To run the project locally :